Spyderisk/Access-Tool/README.md

 #### conv_utf16-ascii.py

-Used to convert the UTF16 files which Access uses for forms and turns them into ascii
+Used to convert the UTF16 files which Access uses for forms and turns them into 8-bit ASCII.

 Usage: `python conv_utf16-ascii.py <Path to file/directory of files>`

 #### strip_guids.py

 Strips the GUIDs from an exported form.
+We don't know why Access generates different GUIDs every time, but they prevent diffing forms and so we need to remove them.
+Access does not seem to mind.

 Usage: `python strip_guids.py <Path to file/directory of files>`

 #### gen_docs.py

-Generates documentation for Access's COM object.
-It will write this to doc.txt
+Generates documentation the functions implemented by Access's COM object.
+It will write this to `doc.txt`.

 Usage: `python gen_docs.py`

 ---